 George Monboit, The Unseen World, December 2017

 George Monbiot has been reading my mind.
-It troubles me deeply when I look around and see "business as usual," when business as usual is destroying any hope of what I would call a decent future for our children and grandchildren.
+It troubles me deeply when I look around and see "business as usual," when business as usual is destroying the planet and lifeforms I love and impoverishing our childrens' future.

 So.
 In my personal life, in my garden, in my kitchen, and here at my keyboard, I take whatever small actions I can to disrupt business as usual and replace it with something more ethical, more wholesome, more sustainable.